wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

 # Transaction Validation

-Waves nodes validate each transaction.
-Depending on the validation result the transaction can be saved on the blockchain or rejected.
+Waves nodes validate each transaction in the following cases:

-The following checks are performed:
+* A node receives the transaction by the `broadcast` endpoint of [Node REST API](/en/waves-node/node-api/) or [gRPC Server](/en/waves-node/extensions/grpc-server/).
+* A node receives the transaction using the binary protocol from another node of the blockchain network.
+* A block generator adds the transaction to a block.
+* A node receives a block (or microblock) from another node in the network.

+Full transaction validation includes the following checks:

 1. Transaction fields check including: